chanely99/KalimbaTabCreator/README.md

 You can load a previously saved song by loading the text file using the Load File button.
 WARNING: doing so will overwrite any current progress.

-## TODOs
-- Highlight tines in txt file
-- Options for half and whole notes
-- Play function to hear current progress
-- Save to pdf or doc rather than .txt file